There is no question that Denver is one of the coolest cities in the United States. And these amazing day trips from Denver add to the city’s appeal!

 Golden is another historic city that will mesmerize you with its rich heritage and force you to travel back in time.
 History enthusiasts will enjoy a walk through the Colorado Railroad Museum, which will permit you to get on board a historic train!

-If you’re a beer lover or simply want to see a Colorado icon, you need to visit the Coors Brewery and take a tour through the world’s largest brewery.
+If you’re a beer lover or simply want to see a Colorado icon, you need to visit the Coors Brewery and take a tour of the world’s largest brewery.

 After your brewery tour, get your Golden Ticket and head downtown, where you can save at more than 60 retailers and shop Downtown Golden.